LightEngineARC/A03_AutoComplete/README.md

 this stackoverflow topic got me started down the path after i used the algs4 binary search as a template.
 Had to seek help to figure out how to use a comparator with a generic key. help with that was provided by one Elson Huang.

+Ashton - Niles gave me advice in class to focus on learning comparators.

 /******************************************************************************
  *  Describe any serious problems you encountered.